gus5298/gus5298.github.io/_pages/cv.md

 Service and leadership
 ======
-* TCP member for CyberHunt 2024 (co-located with IEEE BigData 2024)
+* TPC member for CyberHunt 2024 (co-located with IEEE BigData 2024)